 The role of actin dynamics in organizing cilium structure and function

-Katie is from the United States, and did her undergraduate degree in Biology at Saint Mary’s College of California.
-While there, she had the opportunity to spend a summer doing independent research on the role of microRNAs on dendritic growth in sympathetic neurons, cementing her interest in research and cell biology.
-Katie then continued her studies at the University of Edinburgh, where she obtained her MScR in Integrative Neuroscience.
-During her time in Scotland, Katie completed two research projects under the supervision of Dr. Thomas Theil: The first used cerebral organoids as a model system to study the role of Sonic Hedgehog signalling through the primary cilia in human cortical development; the second used bioinformatic analyses to determine roles of primary cilia in cortical development.
-These projects led her to pursue her PhD in the Department of Genetics the Radboud University Medical Center, where she will be studying the role of actin dynamics in organizing cilium structure and function.
+Kae grew up in Utah in the United States, and obtained their Bachelor of Science in Biology from Saint Mary’s College of California.
+While there, they had the opportunity to spend a summer performing independent research on the role of microRNAs on dendritic growth in sympathetic neurons which cemented their interest in research and cell biology.
+Kae then continued their studies at the University of Edinburgh, where they earned their Masters of Science in Integrative Neuroscience.
+During their time in Scotland, Kae completed two research projects under the supervision of Dr. Thomas Theil: the first used cerebral organoids as a model system to study the role of sonic hedgehog signalling through the primary cilium during human cortical development; the second used bioinformatic analyses to determine roles of primary cilia in cortical development.
+These projects let them to pursue their PhD in the Department of Genetics at Radboud University Medical Center, where they will be studying the role of actin dynamics in organizing photoreceptor connecting cilium structure and function.

 Abstract